 Global Health Organizations and Resources

-Fellows will become familiar with the major industries and organizations that affect women's global health such as the National Ministries of Health, United Nations agencies, U.S. agencies, non-governmental agencies (NGO), and funding resources.
+Fellows will become familiar with the major industries and organizations that impact women's global health, such as the National Ministries of Health, United Nations agencies, non-governmental agencies (NGO), and funding resources.

-Through the Levy Library, fellows will have access to resources such as the Human Poverty Index (HPI), The Multidevelopment Poverty Index, The Global Burden of Diseases, Injuries, and Risk Factors Study, and Globocan.
+Through the Levy Library, fellows will have access to resources such as the Human Poverty Index (HPI), The Multidevelopment Poverty Index (MPI), Global Burden of Disease, and Globocan.

-We protect time for research so that all fellows can participate in the design and execution of their own research or clinical projects.
-After a topic is chosen, the fellow is expected to give progress reports and updates to the program director.
-All grant writing, institutional review board (IRB) approval, and program development will be completed by the fellow in consultation with an assigned faculty mentor.
+We protect time for research so that fellows can participate in the design and execution of their own research or clinical projects.
+After a topic is chosen, the fellow is expected to give progress updates and receive feedback from the program director.
+All grant writing, institutional review board (IRB) approval, and program development will be completed by the fellow in consultation with the assigned faculty mentor.

 Fellows are expected to have or develop a working knowledge of basic statistical and qualitative software (SPSS, Atlas ti) and geographic information systems (GIS).
 Fellows will be expected to complete the IRB Human Subjects Research Training program offered online through the Collaborative Institutional Training Initiative at the University of Miami.

-As a fellow, you’ll participate in research projects at one or more of the Division's international sites.
+As a fellow, you’ll participate in research projects offered at one or more of the Division's four international sites:

-In Monrovia, Liberia, the maternal death rate is 180 out of 1,000 live births and there are only six obstetricians in the country.
-We have partnered with other departments, as well as other U.S. academic medical centers, to send teams of physicians to a tertiary care hospital to provide critical training to local health care providers to help improve these odds.
+In Liberia, the maternal death rate is 10,723 maternal deaths for every 100,000 births; one of the highest maternal mortality rates in the world.
+We have partnered with other departments, as well as other U.S. academic medical centers, to send teams of physicians to a tertiary care hospital to provide critical training to local health care providers to try to improve these outcomes.

 We collaborate with the Institute for Latin American Concern (ILAC) to address health care concerns in the Dominican Republic.
-Our doctors have traveled to 13 rural communities and screened more than 500 patients for gynecological and urinary conditions such as pelvic masses, urinary incontinence, and Stage IV uterine prolapse.
+Our doctors have screened more than 500 patients for gynecological and urinary conditions such as pelvic masses, urinary incontinence, and Stage IV uterine prolapse.
 We have also collaborated with local physicians to educate and train numerous medical residents and students, including working with new technology such as a transvaginal simulator, to improve their skills.
 Our surgeons and anesthesiologists prepare lectures and offer opportunities to observe surgeries.